teem2/server/README.md

     npm install

-If your machine doesn't have 'xmllint' available on the command-line, you'll need to install it, e.g. [xmllint for windows](https://code.google.com/p/xmllint/)
+If your machine doesn't have 'xmllint' available on the command-line, you'll need to install it.
+On Windows, a version of xmllint_windows is checked in (a small .NET application).
+This is based upon [xmllint for windows](https://code.google.com/p/xmllint/).

 ### Starting the server